yoyoberenguer/MagicSpriteSheet/README.md

 ```
 1 - blending effect (blend the sprite with a specific color and choose the intensity)
-2 - HSV (hue rotation), rotate the color of your sprites.
+2 - HSV (hue rotation), rotate the colors of your sprites.
 This
     effect is great to create colorfull animation with different
     color variation from the same model.
 3 - Bloom, create a bloom effect using a selective bright pass filter, this